 /SKILL.md(or add a folder viaskills.load.extraDirsin~/.openclaw/openclaw.json).
 Precedence is

-/skills>~/.openclaw/skills` > bundled, so managed overrides win without touching git.
+/.agents/skills→/.agents/skills→/.openclaw/skills→ bundled →skills.load.extraDirs, so managed overrides still win over bundled skills without touching git.
+If you need the skill installed globally but only visible to some agents, keep the shared copy in ~/.openclaw/skillsand control visibility withagents.defaults.skillsandagents.list[].skills`.
 Only upstream-worthy edits should live in the repo and go out as PRs.

 Can I load skills from a custom folder?

 Yes.
 Add extra directories via skills.load.extraDirs in ~/.openclaw/openclaw.json (lowest precedence).
-Default precedence remains: `
+Default precedence is `

 How can I use different models for different tasks?